ChainSafe/engineering-handbook/docs/5_the-formal-stuff/compentency_matrix_source/README.md

-Csv is exported from Lattice (you need to remove extra rows and columns mannually.
+CSV is exported from Lattice (you need to remove extra rows and columns manually.
-Use https://www.convertcsv.com/csv-to-markdown.htm to regenerate markdown table from csv files.
+Use https://www.convertcsv.com/csv-to-markdown.htm to regenerate the markdown table from CSV files.